ITCare-Company/yusaopeny_ymca360/README.md

     * specify the YMCA 360 location ID and local Open Y branch names separated by a comma;
     * find the YMCA 360 location IDs below the mapping field.
+* If you're using a Drupal 8 based Open Y release install the Open Y Session Instance module.
 * Enable the sync on the Schedule sync tab.

 RECOMMENDED MODULES